yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-troubleshoot.md

 Ensure that you have entered the correct password for the cluster database you are trying to access; refer to the cluster database admin credentials file you downloaded when you created the cluster.
 The file is named `<cluster name> credentials.txt`.

-The database admin credentials are separate from your Yugabyte Cloud credentials, which are used exclusively to log in to Yugabyte Cloud.
+The database admin credentials are separate from your YugabyteDB Managed credentials, which are used exclusively to log in to YugabyteDB Managed.

 If you are a database user who was added to the database by an administrator, ask your administrator to either re-send your credentials or [change your database password](../cloud-secure-clusters/add-users/).